whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 Nine Riders.

 Which wasn’t as silly as might have been the case if they were just ordinary geeks on bikes.
 They were not.
-Each of the Riders she focused her attention on had Potential.
+Each of the Riders she focused her attention on had Aptitude.
 As much as Izzy, some of them.
+A few probably had more, of she was any judge.
 But bad.
 Bad stuff.
 Underlying heartbeats that she could hear, nine of them.
 Nine hearts pumping fear and horror instead of blood, nine hearts far gone in terrible loneliness and loss.
 She wanted to run away, to swing a leg over Esmeralda and go, abandoning everyone and everything.
 Not even with any hope of getting away—Esmeralda was insanely fast, but the Riders’ bikes looked like they could keep up—just _run_.

 Perhaps the most frightening thing was that they were adapting themes right out of Tolkien—nothing from Peter Jackson’s stupid fucking movies.
 That kind of discipline and thinking meant they were dangerous: channeling Aptitude depended on powerful, intelligent use of the deep imagination.
-Aptitude conditioned on cheap tropes didn’t have much of a bite...
+Aptitude conditioned on cheap tropes didn’t have much of a bite…

 _“Yeah, that’s what they are, all right,”_ said Esmeralda, sounding shaken. _“What… Are they trying to do the Poker Run?”_